Songmu/p5-Config-PL/README.md

 # DESCRIPTION

-Config::PL is a utility module for using .pl file as a configuration.
+Config::PL is a utility module for using '.pl' file as a configuration.

 This module provides `config_do` function for loading '.pl' file.